JuanMoya/Chipathon2025_MOSbius_main_documentation/CAD_tool_installation/windows.md

 1) Assuming that you have installed on your Windows machine **<ins>Windows Powershell</ins>**:

-   a) Create a folder where you will pull Harald Pretl's Docker image.
+   a) Create a folder where you will pull 2025 Chipathon Docker image.

    b) Clone 2025 Chipathon Docker image from: https://github.com/sscs-ose/sscs-chipathon-2025/tree/main/resources/IIC-OSIC-TOOLS with the following command:
   ```